 Wondering how you can stand out to recruiters?

-Tell us about your background experience?
+Tell us about your background.

 I’ve had about six careers in my lifetime, so I hope whoever is reading this packed snacks!
-I started out teaching in a Secondary School (Theatre & Literature, which explains why I can be melodramatic).
+I started out teaching in a secondary school (Theatre & Literature, which explains why I can be melodramatic).
 Not long after that, I moved over to the UK and landed a gig in the travel industry, eventually managing a couple of stores across London.

 How did you get into recruitment?